 Infrastructure-as-a-Service and a multi-cloud environment adds layers of complexity to your IT infrastructure.
 IT has learned to handle the complexity and the vendors have provided the tools to manage it, but what about tools for the end-users.
 Sadly, these are lacking.
-This paper blog looks at the needs of your end-users, security concerns, issues of a virtual private cloud implementation and finally using the decentralized or edge architecture of FileFlex Enterprise to provide secure remote file access, sharing and collaboration of your multi-cloud while improving your security posture and allowing access to all storage.
+This blog looks at the needs of your end-users, security concerns, issues of a virtual private cloud implementation and finally using the decentralized or edge architecture of FileFlex Enterprise to provide secure remote file access, sharing and collaboration of your multi-cloud while improving your security posture and allowing access to all storage.

 How to Make Your Multi-Cloud and Infrastructure-as-a-Service Environment Easier for Your Users